konohitowa/konohitowa.github.io/_posts/2016-05-12-ubuntu-config-and-console-io.markdown

 The first line defines a variable that we'll use later.
 You'll notice it's the same as our target triplet with a hyphen on the end.
 The native GNU compiler is called *gcc*, the native linker is *ld*, etc. The cross compilers are all of the same names but prefixed by the triplet plus a hyphen.
 So the second line is calling the GNU C cross compiler and assembling our *start.S* file (it knows it's an assembly file because of the *.S* extension) and outputting it in object format to the *start.o* file.

 The next line compiles our C source code and outputs the result into the *app.o* object file.
 Then the linker is called.
-Points to note are the -nostdlib option which tells it not to link in any of the C standard libraries (since we don't have an operating system for it make calls to) nor to include the standard C start files since they would conflict with our code (we want to be the only code running, plus the linker would expect there to be a label named *_main* which we don't have).
-The -Ttext option tells the linker to remap our text section t0 0x8000 because that's where the bootloader is expecting the kernel's starting point to be.
+Points to note are the **-nostdlib** option which tells it not to link in any of the C standard libraries (since we don't have an operating system for it make calls to) nor to include the standard C start files since they would conflict with our code (we want to be the only code running, plus the linker would expect there to be a label named *_main* which we don't have).
+The **-Ttext** option tells the linker to remap our text section to 0x8000 because that's where the bootloader is expecting the kernel's starting point to be.
 The output of the linking process ends up in *app.elf*, which is in [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format.
 The bootloader is expecting a *flat* file rather than ELF -- which has a lot of directives in it telling a loader where to put various things as well as extra information pertaining to section names and so forth -- so the *objcopy* command *flattens* the ELF file and outputs the result to the *app.bin* file.

 Wow.
 That was a lot to go over.
 I was hoping to get to the start of our own program, but this has gone far longer than I expected and, honestly, I need some sleep.
-Next time, we'll strips Stephen's code down to a very small sample and then get started with Rust.
+Next time, we'll strip Stephen's code down to a very small sample and then get started with Rust.

 As always, comments and corrections are welcome.
-Given how much information is in this post, I'll be really surprised if there aren't any glaring errors.
+Given how much information is in this post, I'll be really surprised if there aren't any glaring errors[^4].

 ---